Arafly/personal_cheatsheets/K8s_networking.md

 These services receive traffic from NGINX Ingress Controller and route it to the appropriate app functions, including **Tea.cream1.svc**.
 You decide to refactor Tea.cream1.svc, calling the new version **Tea.cream2.svc**.
 You want your beta testers to provide feedback on the new functionality so you configure a canary traffic split based on the beta testers’ *unique session cookie*, ensuring your regular users only experience Tea.cream1.svc.

 * insert api-gateway-canary

+### 3. Troubleshooting Ingress
+If you've reached this section, then:

+- The Pods are Running and Ready.
+- The Service distributes the traffic to the Pod.

+But you still can't see a response from your app.

+It means that most likely, the Ingress is misconfigured.
+Since the Ingress controller is a third-party component in the cluster, there are different debugging techniques depending on the type of Ingress controller.

+The Ingress uses the service.name and service.port to connect to the Service.
+You should check that those are correctly configured.

+You can inspect that the Ingress is correctly configured with:

+`kubectl describe ingress my-ingress`

+If the Backend column is empty, then there must be an error in the configuration.

+If you can see the endpoints in the Backend column, but still can't access the application, the issue is likely to be:

+- How you exposed your Ingress to the public internet.
+- How you exposed your cluster to the public internet.

+You can isolate infrastructure issues from Ingress by connecting to the Ingress Pod directly.

+First, retrieve the Pod for your Ingress controller (which could be located in a different namespace):